Filter Content

 Gail_Norris@rok.catholic.edu.au

 Elevate Education delivers high-impact workshops that help to develop student study skills, motivation, and exam preparation.
-Again, you are invited to register your participation in the term two parent online webinar series.
-This can assist you to support your child at home by reinforcing the skills that will support their learning at school.
+Again, you are invited to register your participation in the term two parent online seminar series.
+This can help you to support your child at home by reinforcing the skills that will support their learning at school.

 Mrs Kate Aplin